RClone¶

 RClone connects two personal computers or servers using SFTP which is built on SSH, so a lot of these instructions mirror what would be done with an SSH configuration.

-The official docuemntation for rclone sftp is here.
+The official documentation for rclone sftp can be found at https://rclone.org/sftp/.

 The setup process for UAB cloud remotes is generally the same, except for the specifics of authentication.
 The instruction template is outlined below and will point you to the authentication section specific to each remote when it becomes relevant.